 Steps:

-Read More: How to Insert a 3D Clustered Column Chart in Excel (with Easy Steps)
+Read More: How to Change Width of Column in Excel Chart

 3. Create Graph with Clustered Multiple Columns in Excel